Tee'd Off: Gameplay

 The main objective of the table is to complete all 9 holes in right order.
 The game includes a pitch and putt mini playfield and mini-games like find-the-gopher.
 After all holes are lit an award is given depending on how many times all holes have been completed.
 The game has 5 modes that are started by shooting the volcano when lit.
 Completing all modes lights the big score target.

 There is a double or nothing feature when the player can wager their score in a timed round.

 Reception

 An article in The Flipside found it fun to play, but the scoring to be heavily unbalanced.
 The inclusion of a buy-in system in this and other games was criticized.

 Digital versions

 Tee'd Off is included in the Pinball Hall of Fame: The Gottlieb Collection.

-It released for The Pinball Arcade on several platforms in 2013.
+It was released by the same developer for The Pinball Arcade on several platforms in 2013.
+Unlike the earlier game, this used ROM emulation which removed errors including on the DMD display, sounds, and light sequencing.